Score Distillation Beyond Acceleration: Generative Modeling from Corrupted Data: Restoration Score Distillation

 \subsection{Phase II: One-Step Generator Distillation}

-After pretraining, we distill the teacher diffusion model \( f_\phi \) into a one-step generator \( G_\theta \), such that \( G_\theta(z),\ z \sim \mathcal{N}(0, I_d) \), directly produces samples resembling clean data.
-The distillation process introduces a surrogate diffusion model \( f_\psi(\cdot, t) \), which is initialized from the teacher and trained on corrupted outputs of \( G_\theta \) to align its time-dependent behavior with that of the teacher.
+After pretraining, we distill the teacher diffusion model \(f_\phi(\cdot,t)\) into a one-step generator \(G_\theta\) that maps latent noise \(z \sim \mathcal{N}(0, I_d)\) directly to clean samples.
+To facilitate this distillation, we introduce an auxiliary fake diffusion model \(f_\psi(\cdot,t)\), initialized from \(f_\phi\) and trained on corrupted output of \(G_\theta(z)\), which is also initialized from $f_\phi$.
+Note that this is common practice in the distillation literature to facilitate and stabilize training.
+In this case, $G_\theta, f_\phi, f_\psi$ share the same network structure; see Appendix~\ref{app:distillation} for further discussion.
+By encouraging \(f_\psi\) to match the teacher’s time-dependent dynamics (e.g., score fields parameterized by \(f_\phi\)), we align the behavior of \(G_\theta\) with the data distribution learned by \(f_\phi\), thereby narrowing the gap between the generated and clean data distributions.

-We adopt the SiD~\cite{zhou2024score} framework for distillation, which uses Fisher divergence as the training objective by default, as it has been shown to stabilize the distillation process and yield superior performance compared to KL divergence~\cite{chen2025denoising}.
-A detailed discussion of the distillation loss and its formulation is provided in Appendix~\ref{app:distillation}.
-Beyond standard score distillation, our method further corrupts the generated samples into \(\tilde{y}\) in the same manner as the corruption of the training dataset, as illustrated in Line 13/17 of Algorithm \ref{alg:rsd}.
-These corrupted samples are then used to train a fake diffusion model \( f_{\psi}(\cdot, t) \) and one-step generator $G_\theta(\cdot)$.
+We adopt the SiD~\cite{zhou2024score} framework for distillation and optimize the distillation loss $\mathcal{L}_{\text{distill}}(\theta)$ (Eq.~\ref{eq:distillation}).
+An ablation of loss choices is provided in Sec.~\ref{sec:ablations}.
+Beyond standard score distillation, we further corrupt the generated samples $x_g=G_\theta(z)$ into $\tilde{y}$ using the same corruption pipeline as the training data (Algorithm~\ref{alg:main_dcd}, Line~6).
+These corrupted samples are then used to train a fake diffusion model $f_{\psi}(\cdot, t)$.
+In Algorithm~\ref{alg:main_dcd}, Lines~2 and~7 allow any of the pretraining objectives summarized in Table~\ref{tab:pretraining_objectives} (or new objectives tailored to specific corruptions), but \emph{the same} objective must be used for both lines; mixing objectives destabilizes training and can lead to divergence.
+To complement the empirical results in Section \ref{sec:experiment}, Appendix \ref{app:theory} offers a theoretical analysis establishing conditions under which distillation yields improved sample quality.